artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 - The header section contains JSON defining the type of token and how to treat its contents.

-- The payload seciton includes _claims_ and data provided by token issuer about the user/application, things like token expiration time, user id and etc.
+- The payload section includes _claims_ and data provided by token issuer about the user/application, things like token expiration time, user id and etc.

 - Signature section is used to verify the sender of the JWT and make sure token wasn't modified along the way.

-<a href="https://jwt.io/introduction/" target="_blank">JWT</a> and <a href="https://tools.ietf.org/html/rfc7519" target="_blank">RFC 7519</a> provide more details about each section of JWT and how encoding, decoding and verification works.
+<a href="https://jwt.io/introduction/" target="_blank">JWT</a> and <a href="https://tools.ietf.org/html/rfc7519" target="_blank">RFC 7519</a> provide more details about each section of JWT and how encoding, decoding and verification work.

 # Where we were